OmarFR95/example-repo/README.md

 # Example Repository
-This is a sample repo , Hellow World!
+This is a sample repo , Hellow Coders!

+This is a second change.